Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Spin-hydrodynamic conventions and connection to the initial state

 where $T^{\mu\nu}$ is the energy--momentum tensor and $J^{\lambda,\mu\nu}$ the total angular-momentum tensor.
 The latter can be decomposed into orbital and spin contributions,

 Inserting this decomposition into Eq.~\eqref{eq:hydro_eom_app} and using $\partial_\mu T^{\mu\nu}=0$ one obtains

 which shows that the spin tensor $S^{\lambda,\mu\nu}$ is exactly conserved only if the energy--momentum tensor is symmetric.
 Different pseudo-gauge choices correspond to different decompositions of $T^{\mu\nu}$ and $S^{\lambda,\mu\nu}$, but leave the total charges associated with $J^{\lambda,\mu\nu}$ invariant~\cite{Weickgenannt:2022PseudoGauge,Hongo:2021SpinHydroTorsion}.
+Accordingly, Eq.~\eqref{eq:hydro_EOM_main} in the main text should be understood as the working form adopted here, corresponding to pseudo-gauges in which the relevant $T^{\mu\nu}$ is symmetric.

 It is convenient to introduce the spin-density tensor